Corporate Accounting

 Tax Benefit: Share buybacks may provide shareholders with tax advantages when compared with dividends.
 When companies purchase back shares from investors, shareholders have an opportunity to sell at a later date and realize a capital gain; delaying tax liability until then allows shareholders to possibly benefit from lower capital gains tax rates when selling.

-Benefits of Share Buybacks
+What Are the Benefits of Share Buybacks?

 Owner Value: By decreasing the outstanding shares, share buybacks concentrate earnings among fewer shareholders – thus increasing earnings per share and making each more valuable for existing owners who may experience an increase in holdings’ values as a result of such buybacks.